stungeye/Applied-Math-For-Games-1/docs/00-introduction-to-javascript/01-objectives-and-history.md

 Upon completion of this module, you should be able to:

 - Add executable Javascript to HTML files.
+- Use comments in your Javascript code.
 - Store data in variables and constants.
+- Interpolate variables in strings using template literals.
 - Output strings to the debugging console.
-- Interpolate variables in strings using template literals.
-- Use comments in your Javascript code.
-- Define your own named and anonymous functions.
+- Perform math operations on numbers and numeric variables.
+- Code various conditional and looping structures.
 - Store and retrieve single and multi-dimensional array data.
 - Store and retrieve values in objects by key.
-- Code various conditional and looping structures.
+- Define your own named and anonymous functions.
 - Understand Javascript scoping rules.
+- Define and instantiate classes.

 ## Conventions